 A pivot creates new options

-Johnny Avello, director of operations at DraftKings, has seen a lot in his 40 years in the gaming industry.
-But never anything like the last few months.
+Johnny Avello, director of operations at DraftKings, has seen a lot in his 40 years in the gaming industry, but never anything like the past few months.
 Coronavirus canceled March Madness, the biggest betting event of the year.
-It delayed the start of the MLB season, the end of the NBA and NHL season and playoffs.
+It delayed the start of the MLB season, the end of the NBA season and the NHL season and playoffs.

 But it wasn’t game over for DraftKings.
-Instead, they held firm to their spot as the No. 2 operator in Pennsylvania in terms of handle and revenue.
+Instead, it held firm to its spot as the No. 2 operator in Pennsylvania in terms of handle and revenue.

-Avello said over the past three months there were multiple sports and ideas that DraftKings explored.
-They found things like darts, certain international soccer matches and table tennis, he thought would never be embraced by bettors.
+Avello said that over the past three months, there were multiple sports and ideas that DraftKings explored.
+It found that there was interest in things like darts, certain international soccer matches and table tennis that Avello thought would never be embraced by bettors.
+He said:

-“When you go through a period like that (coronavirus-shutdowns of major sports) and are able to sustain a good portion of the action you’ve lost, you can’t be anything but optimistic.”
+“When you go through a period like that (coronavirus-shutdowns of major sports) and are able to sustain a good portion of the action you’ve lost, you can’t be anything but optimistic,” he said.

-What is DraftKings outlook now that mainstream sports are returning?
+What is DraftKings’ outlook now that mainstream sports are returning?
+Avello said:

 Futures betting market is strong at DraftKings

-Despite the uncertainty of coronavirus and if an outbreak will cut a season short, Avello says bettors have not been shy in placing futures bets.
+Despite the uncertainty of the coronavirus and whether an outbreak will cut a season short, Avello says bettors have not been shy about placing futures bets.
+He said:

-“Future bets are as strong as ever, especially over the past three weeks.
+“Futures bets are as strong as ever, especially over the past three weeks.
 Bettors know if something happened and the season wasn’t completed, they would get their money back.
-In a 60-game season, that gives the teams that wouldn’t win it over the long haul because their bullpen would be depleted or they didn’t have a deep enough pitching staff, a chance.
-We’re seeing a lot of action on the longer odds teams.”
+In a 60-game season, that gives the teams that wouldn’t win it over the long haul, because their bullpen would be depleted or they didn’t have a deep enough pitching staff, a chance.
+We’re seeing a lot of action on the longer-odds teams.”

-How DraftKings will adjust to no fans at games
+How DraftKings will adjust to not having fans at games

 Avello said each sport will be different.
-For baseball there will still be some of a home-field advantage since they are playing at their ballpark and don’t discount the fact that teams will be doing less traveling.
+For baseball, there will still be something of a home-field advantage, since teams are playing at their own ballparks and doing less traveling.

-For the NBA and NHL there will be no traditional home court/home ice.
+For the NBA and NHL, there will be no traditional home court/home ice.
+Avello said:

 What if a star player tests positive?

 What if a player like Bryce Harper tests positive?
-How will it impact betting lines if a player(s) test positive?
+And how will it impact betting lines if a player(s) tests positive?
+Avello explained:

 “Any time a player is out, whether he is injured or sick, the lines are going to be adjusted.
-For bookmakers, the thing we have to keep an eye on is the future wagers.
-If Harper is out for two weeks, they are playing 60 games, and it’s a quarter of the season.
-We have to be careful on the future wagers.
-Some of those teams who are normally big long shots do have a chance in this type of environment and more so if a few teams lost some of the their major players.”
+For bookmakers, the thing we have to keep an eye on is the futures wagers.
+If Harper is out for two weeks [and] they are playing 60 games, and it’s a quarter of the season.
+We have to be careful on the futures wagers.
+Some of those teams who are normally big long shots do have a chance in this type of environment, and more so if a few teams lost some of their major players.”

 Preseason gives the players and sportsbooks time to get sharp

-The players are pushing for no preseason games, and the NFL, at first, countered with two games instead of four.
-The most recent update is the NFL made an offer to NFLPA to play no preseason games.
+The players are pushing for no preseason games, and the NFL at first countered with two games instead of four.
+The most recent update is that the NFL made an offer to the NFLPA to play no preseason games.
 For DraftKings, what does preseason football mean?
+Avello said:

-“The players are getting comfortable and training for the season and so are the bookmakers.
+“The players are getting comfortable and training for the season, and so are the bookmakers.
 It puts us in a similar situation as the teams.
-The teams aren’t use to playing and hitting so it’s going to take them a few weeks to get back to what they are comfortable with.
-It’s going to take us a couple weeks to get comfortable because we don’t know how many points they are going to score and aren’t sure if they are game-ready.
+The teams aren’t used to playing and hitting, so it’s going to take them a few weeks to get back to what they are comfortable with.
+It’s going to take us a couple weeks to get comfortable, because we don’t know how many points they are going to score and aren’t sure if they are game-ready.
 As a bookmaker, our lines won’t be as sharp as they normally would be.
 Preseason helps us get those lines where they need to be.”